-Second, we explore how the results are affected by our choice about what kind of expenditures to include in nondurable consumption.
-Rows 6 and 7 present estimates if we use only expenditures on food and beverages or all expenditures (including durables) respectively.
+Second, we explore how the results are affected by our choice about what kind of expenditures to include in non-durable consumption.
+Rows 6 and 7 present estimates if we use only expenditures on food and beverages or all expenditures (including durables), respectively.
 It is quite remarkable that the results are virtually unaltered even for these large deviations from the baseline.

 Next, in order to determine whether sampling error might be affecting the results, we use a dataset in which we use a robust estimator for the variances of consumption and income.
-Even though the data are quite noisy and the raw data series for the robust estimators are rather different (see figure 4), the estimation method performs well at extracting signal from noise and the estimates in row 8 are very close to the baseline.
+Even though the data are quite noisy and the raw data series for the robust estimators are rather different (see Fig. 4), the estimation method performs well at extracting signal from noise and the estimates in row 8 are very close to the baseline.

 Finally, we explore sensitivity to modifications of the model.
 Our baseline model does not capture excess sensitivity to (transitory) changes in income.
 As a rough control for excess sensitivity, we assume that a fraction λ of consumers is 'hand-to-mouth' and consumes all of current income.
-This parameter λ can be interpreted as the fraction of consumers that are credit constrained or as a proxy for precautionary savings.16 The modified model equations and moment conditions are given in appendix C and row 9 presents the estimates for this model.
-Because our estimate for λ is very low (3.1% with a standard error of 2.3%), allowing for credit constraints does not change the results much.17 In row 10 we present estimates if we assume a non-zero interest rate, so that the marginal propensity to consume out of transitory shocks is small but not zero and in row 11, we restrict the variance of predictable life-cycle shocks to be constant over time.
-Again, these changes affect the results very little.
+This parameter λ can be interpreted as the fraction of consumers that are credit constrained or as a proxy for precautionary savings.
+16 The modified model equations and moment conditions are given in Appendix C and row 9 presents the estimates for this model.
+Because our estimate for λ is very low (3.1% with a